 Graduating Senior Scholarships

-The Pokagon Fund accepts Graduating Senior Scholarship applications between mid-January (exact dates vary) and March 15 each year.
+The Pokagon Fund accepts Graduating Senior Scholarship applications between December (exact dates vary) and March 15 each year.
 Scholarships are awarded based on a variety of factors which may include academic achievement; community involvement; employment; a short essay on a selected topics concerning an aspect of the Pokagon Band of Potawatomi Indians’ culture, and other factors.

-To be eligible, an individual must be a:
+To be eligible, an individual must:

 Attention New Buffalo Area Schools students: The Pokagon Fund’s scholarship program is entirely separate from the scholarships that are awarded from the New Buffalo Educational Trust by New Buffalo Area Schools.
 Please contact NBAS for information on this extraordinary scholarship program.